 Other successful projects of the society have included the publication of a historical map of Wake County and the acquisition of a showcase for the lobby of the Wake County Courthouse to display historical articles.
 Plaques have been placed honoring James Robertson, pre-Revolutionary hero; Jacob Marling, artist; Governor Abner Nash; and Attorney General Alfred Moore; Hephzibah Baptist Church, a county landmark; and the area of the first Wake County Courthouse.

 Granite Monuments were placed at two unmarked graves of historical significance.
 The marking of the grave of Governor David Stone (1770-1818) located near Knightdale, North Carolina, was a joint project with historic Hope Foundation coordinated by Mrs. Martha G. Robinson.
 Extensive research of Governor Stone’s Wake County plantation known as “Restdale” was carried out by Vance E. Swift.

-In Raleigh’s Oakwood Cemetery, restoration was made of the monument of Rachel Blythe Bauer and the placing of a monument at the unmarked grave of her husband, Aldolphus Gustavus Bauer.
+In Raleigh’s Oakwood Cemetery, the monument of Rachel Blythe Bauer was restored and a monument was placed at the unmarked grave of her husband, Aldolphus Gustavus Bauer.
 An architect of exceptional ability, Bauer is best remembered locally for his work on the Governor’s Mansion.
-Research for the project was made by Dr. Carmine A. Prioli of North Carolina Sate University, and William B. Bushong, architectural historian.
+Research for the project was carried out by Dr. Carmine A. Prioli of North Carolina Sate University, and William B. Bushong, architectural historian.